jkdleon/jkdleon.github.io/project/README.md

 # About

-This folder is for cybersecurity projects.
+This is the projects folder.
+In this folder are the list of projects I have done.